jithphilip/Aerial-GCP-Detection/README.md

 ## 5. Instructions for Inference

-To reproduce the `predictions.json` file on the hidden test set, run the final cell in **"main.ipynb"** jupyter notebook under the **"Inference & Deliverable Generation"** section or use the 'prediction_helper.py' for generation prediction file.
+To reproduce the `predictions.json` file on the hidden test set, run the final cell in **"main.ipynb"** jupyter notebook under the **"Inference & Deliverable Generation"** section or use the 'prediction_helper.py' for generating a prediction file.

 **Prerequisites:**